In my quest to do one small thing each day that brings me extra joy, I present today’s bright and sunny 4 Ingredient Mango Smoothie.

 - Frozen Mango.
 If you are new to green smoothies, adding mango is an excellent way to start, because it covers the taste of the greens completely.
 Mango is naturally sweet, delightfully tropical, and makes the smoothie nice and thick, no ice required.

 - Banana.
 Have an extra banana or four sitting on your counter?
-Bananas blend well with mango, making them perfect for this smoothie.
+Bananas blend well with mango, making them perfect for this smoothie (and this classic Mango Smoothie).
 Because the frozen mango is already so thick, you don’t even need to freeze the banana slices first.

 - Spinach.
 Raise your right pinky, because we are making a pact.
 I pinky swear to you right here, right now that you absolutely cannot taste the spinach in this recipe.
 Although it makes the smoothie nice and green (which will remind you how healthy you are being), all you will taste are the tropical flavors of the mango and banana.